wd60622/conjugate/docs/index.md

 <img height=400 src="images/vectorized-plot.png" title="Vectorized Priors and Posterior">

+### Indexing Parameters

-And the distributions can be indexed for subsets.
+The distributions can be indexed for subsets.

 ```python
 beta = np.arange(1, 10)